thistent/gimbalabs/docs/notes/Main.md

    2. Banana
    3. Cherry
  - Other things that we really need to know about!
- - Even more things that we need to know about!
+ - Even more things that we don't need to know about!

 ```pony
 actor Main